bozsahin/ccglab/README.md

 zip (compressor/decompressor)

+sudo (if you want the installer to install SBCL and rlwrap for you--recommended)

 They come mostly standard in many linuxes.
 To make sure, do 'which apt-get' etc to find out.
 You need them before CCGlab install.